department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-denial-content-V3.md

  - You're eligible for Post-9/11 GI Bill benefits

-    - According to your service and school data records on file, as of [MM/DD/YYYY], you're eligible for Post-9/11 GI Bill benefits.
+    - According to your service and school data records on file, as of { Mon.
+DD, YYYY }, you're eligible for Post-9/11 GI Bill benefits.

     - By law, all Rogers STEM scholarship recipients must be eligible for Post-9/11 GI Bill (Chapter 33) benefits.
 (38 U.S. Code § 3320).